Cognism | Blog | Connect

 What is repurposing your content?

-For instance, you might take a blog post and transform its main points into a video clip or a social media post.
+You might transform a blog post’s main points into a video clip or a social media post.

-But to clarify: repurposing content is not resharing your content or someone else’s on your social platforms.
+Repurposing content is not resharing your or someone else’s content on your social platforms.

 And it’s definitely not sharing someone else’s original content with your added opinion.

-With repurposing, you take existing content and transform it to suit whichever distribution channel or platform you’re publishing it on.
+With repurposing, you transform existing content to suit whichever distribution channel or platform you’re publishing it on.

 Some examples of a content repurposing strategy are: